stimulant/Cinder-NVP/README.md

 * Resolution independent path drawing
 * Text Field Kerning
 * Stroked text
-* Truetype and OpenType system font path loading and metrics parsing using driver’s built in freetype2 implementation
+* Truetype and OpenType system font path loading and metrics parsing using freetype2 implementation
 * Blazing fast gpu stencil buffer drawing method
 * Instanced drawing of glyphs so each font glyph is loaded only once to the gpu and then instanced for every textbox using that font (regardless of point size)
 * Very lightweight library (no source or include files, everything is in the nvidia driver)